Katherine Mayfair: Personality

 Katherine appears to be dependent on a romantic partner.
 Her first husband, Wayne, was abusive but she eventually left him and married Adam Mayfair.
 When he leaves, she tries convincing him to come home, saying that she is "lonely," despite having discovered that he had an affair.
 Later, in the fifth season, Katherine contemplates leaving Fairview because she is single, later revisiting the option in an attempt to force Mike to realize he loves her.
-She also resorts to trickery in order to ensure that Mike does not end their engagement."Marry Me a Little".
-Larry Shaw (director), Jason Ganzel (writer).
-Desperate Housewives.
-ABC.
-May 10, 2009.
-Season 5, no. 22.
+She also resorts to trickery in order to ensure that Mike does not end their engagement.
 When Mike leaves Katherine for Susan, she suffers a complete nervous breakdown.
 When she becomes romantically involved with a woman, she puts her life in Fairview on hold indefinitely while trying to evaluate everything during an extended vacation in Paris.

 History

 Past

-Katherine was born on September 8, 1963 and married to abusive police officer Wayne Davis (Gary Cole).
+Katherine was born on September 8, 1963, and married to abusive police officer Wayne Davis (Gary Cole).
 Together, they had a daughter named Dylan (Hailee Denham).
 Wayne became increasingly violent, forcing Katherine to flee with Dylan, and seek refuge with her aunt, Lillian Simms (Ellen Geer).
-While living in Fairview, 4356 Wisteria Lane, Katherine befriended her neighbours, Mary Alice Young and Susan Mayer."Smiles of a Summer Night", David Grossman (director), Bob Daily (writer), Matt Berry (director).
-Desperate Housewives.
-ABC.
-October 7, 2007.
-Season 4, no. 2. but she didn't meet Bree Van de Kamp, although she moved to the house next door, in the same year.
+While living in Fairview, 4356 Wisteria Lane, Katherine befriended her neighbours, Mary Alice Young and Susan Mayer. but she didn't meet Bree Van de Kamp, although she moved to the house next door, in the same year.
 One year later, Katherine returned from a walk with Lilian and she found out that Wayne had visited Dylan while Mary Alice babysat her and gave her a new doll.
 Katherine put the doll on top of a heavy oak dresser and got into a fight with Wayne, hitting him with a candlestick.
 After Wayne left, Katherine discovers Dylan had tried to retrieve her doll and died when the dresser fell over and crushed her.
-Fearing Wayne’s wrath, Katherine and Lillian buried Dylan in nearby woods and she left Wisteria Lane, lying Susan and Mary Alice that she had taken a job offer in Chicago.
+Fearing Wayne’s wrath, Katherine and Lillian buried Dylan in nearby woods and she left Wisteria Lane, lying to Susan and Mary Alice that she had taken a job offer in Chicago.

 Katherine adopted a girl very similar to Dylan from a Romanian orphanage.
 Katherine began raising her new daughter, Dylan (Lyndsy Fonseca), and they moved to Chicago.
 Later Katherine married gynecologist Adam Mayfair (Nathan Fillion) from Harvard.
 Katherine lied to Adam that Wayne killed her biological daughter; he agreed to keep her secret and protect them from her ex-husband.
 After short affair between Adam and Sylvia Greene (Melora Walters), which took all their savings and friends from them in Chicago, the Mayfairs moved to Wisteria Lane, Fairview to care for Lillian, now terminally ill, and escape the humiliation of Adam's alleged sexual harassment.